 DAGitty

-The most well-known software package specifically designed to create DAGs and known to health researchers through publications is DAGitty, available as a web application and also as the R package ‘dagitty’, along with the related R packages ggdag and shinyDAG
+The most well-known software package specifically designed to create DAGs and known to health researchers through publications is DAGitty, available as a web application and also as the R package ‘dagitty’, along with the related R packages ggdag

 .